yosaddis/Math-Magicians/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Add various page components.
+- [ ] Add test module to the project.

 ## 🤝 Contributing <a name="contributing"></a>